Travel Value Finder

 5. Healthcare During Seasonal Living in Portugal

-Even for short-term stays, healthcare planning is essential:
+Even for short-term stays, planning for healthcare in Portugal is essential:

 Tip: Carry copies of medical records and prescriptions, especially if you take regular medication.